strace - trace system calls and signals

 - network

-- Trace all the network related system calls.
-The syntax without a preceding
+- Traces all the network related system calls.
+The syntax without a

 deprecated.